 - Representing court appointed receivers on transactional and operational matters in connection with selling or operating hospitality businesses.

-The Tax Subgroup provides counsel on various matters, including:
+The hospitality lawyers in our Tax Subgroup provides counsel on various matters, including:

 - Advising on general tax choices (e.g., corporations, partnerships, limited liability companies, limited partnerships, etc.), and state and local tax matters for hospitality clients;